 What taxes relate to an IDGT?

 There are four types of taxes to consider: estate, gift, generation-skipping transfer (GST) and income.
-An IDGT allows the grantor to be the “owner” of the trust for income tax purposes, but removes the assets contributed to the trust from the grantor’s estate.
+An IDGT allows the grantor to be the “owner” of the trust for income tax purposes, but removes the assets contributed to the trust from the grantor’s estate for estate tax purposes.

 How does estate tax apply here?

 A typical IDGT is not subject to estate tax at the grantor’s death.
 Upon death, any assets in an individual’s name above a specified threshold amount are taxed at a set percentage rate prior to transferring to the individual’s beneficiaries.
-The current threshold in 2022 is $12.06M per person; meaning that an individual may leave up to $12.06M in assets to any beneficiary without paying Federal estate tax.
-Anything above that threshold amount will be taxed at a rate of 40% in 2022.
+The current threshold in 2024 is $13.61M per person; meaning that an individual may leave up to $13.61M in assets to any beneficiary without paying Federal gift or estate tax.
+Anything above that threshold amount will be taxed at a rate of 40% in 2024.[i]

 However, certain exclusions and exemptions apply.
 If the individual is married at her death, for example, the assets passing to her spouse may pass estate tax free under the marital deduction.
 In addition, if the individual designates a charity as her beneficiary, the assets may pass estate tax free via the charitable deduction.